Sir John Collins1

 F, #26169, d.
 7 December 1801

 Hon.
 Letitia Morres was the daughter of Hervey Morres, 1st Viscount Mountmorres and Lady Letitia Ponsonby.1 She married, firstly, Hon.
-Arthur Hill Trevor, son of Arthur Hill-Trevor, 1st Viscount of Dungannon and Anne Stafford, on 27 February 1762.1 She married, secondly, Sir Randal William Mac Donnell, 1st and last Marquess of Antrim, son of Alexander Mac Donnell, 5th Earl of Antrim and Anne Plunkett, on 3 July 1774.1 She died on 7 December 1801 at Grosvenor Square, Mayfair, London, England, from cancer.1 She died on 7 December 1801.2 She was buried on 14 December 1801 at St. James's, Westminster, London, England.1 Her will was probated on 21 January 1802, with nine codicils.1
+Arthur Hill Trevor, son of Arthur Hill-Trevor, 1st Viscount of Dungannon and Anne Stafford, on 27 February 1762.1 She married, secondly, Sir Randal William Mac Donnell, 1st and last Marquess of Antrim, son of Alexander Mac Donnell, 5th Earl of Antrim and Anne Plunkett, on 3 July 1774.1 She died on 7 December 1801 at Grosvenor Square, Mayfair, London, EnglandG, from cancer.1 She died on 7 December 1801.2 She was buried on 14 December 1801 at St. James's, Westminster, London, EnglandG.1 Her will was proven (by probate) on 21 January 1802, with nine codicils.1

 From 27 February 1762, her married name became Trevor.
-On 3 July 1774 married 2nd 6th Marquess of Antrim (see ANTRIM, E).2 As a result of her marriage, Hon.
+On 3 July 1774 married 2nd 6th Marquess of Antrim (see ANTRIM, E.)2 From 3 July 1774, her married name became Mac Donnell.1 After her marriage, Hon.
 Letitia Morres was styled as Countess of Antrim on 3 July 1774.
-From 3 July 1774, her married name became Mac Donnell.1 As a result of her marriage, Hon.
+After her marriage, Hon.
 Letitia Morres was styled as Marchioness of Antrim on 18 August 1789.

 Child of Hon.
 Letitia Morres and Hon.
 Arthur Hill Trevor